 Model 3's rear seats support the use of upper tether straps.
-Attach its hook to the anchor point located behind the associated seat.
+When the instructions provided by the manufacturer of the child restraint system include attaching an upper tether strap, attach its hook to the anchor point located behind the associated seat.